wangzhecheng/wangzhecheng.github.io/_pages/about.md

 Our current research thrusts include:

 * **Geospatial AI and information systems:** Multi-modal machine learning foundation models for geospatial data; geospatial reasoning; AI-enabled information access and decison support systems.
-* **Infrastructure-climate-human nexus:** Combining AI-based mapping, physics-based models, and social simulations to understand the emergent behaviors and spatial hetereogeneity of the infrastructure-climate-human coupled system.
+* **Infrastructure-climate-human nexus:** Combining AI-based mapping, physics-based models, and social simulations to understand the emergent phenomena and spatial hetereogeneity of the infrastructure-climate-human coupled system.

 Previously, I was a Human-Centered AI Postdoctoral Fellow at Stanford University.
 I obtained my PhD degree in Civil and Environmental Engineering with a PhD minor degree in Computer Science at Stanford, co-advised by [Prof. Ram Rajagopal](https://profiles.stanford.edu/ram-rajagopal) and [Prof. Arun Majumdar](https://profiles.stanford.edu/arun-majumdar).
-I obtained my M.S. degree in Mechanical Engineering also from Stanford, and my Bachelor's degree from Tsinghua University.
+I obtained my M.S. degree in Mechanical Engineering from Stanford, and my Bachelor's degree from Tsinghua University.

 Email: zhecheng (at) pku (dot) edu (dot) cn